 2017 American Music Therapy Association Students Secretary

-Hey AMTAS!
-My name is Zoe Levine, and I’m so excited to be serving as your secretary this year.
-One of my projects is taking all the cool stuff the regions are doing and publishing it in our blog.
-I’m hoping this serves as a source of inspiration for your schools and regions, so if you have any great ideas or events, please let me know at email@example.com.
-Maybe you’ll be featured next!
+Hello, AMTAS!
+My name is Anna Bocanegra, and I’m your secretary for the 2021-2022 year.
+One of my jobs include taking all the great stuff the regions are doing and publishing it in our blog.
+Hopefully this can serve as a source of inspiration that your own schools and regions can utilize or adapt.
+If you have any great ideas or events, email me at firstname.lastname@example.org.
+I would love to hear from you all!